 Also to be seen, from aerial photographs, in a field called Pitch Green in the NE of the parish, are the remains of a Civil War entrenchment where a skirmish took place.
 Human bones and armaments have been dug up there.

-The earliest map of the parish dated 1805 shows clearly that the two manors of Littlecote and the Grange were enclosed while Stewkley Manor and Vauxes (or Fowlers) Manor still were open fields.
-Enclosure had occurred in the Manor of Littlecote early in the 16C and not long after in most of the Manor of the Grange and as a result the hamlets of Littlecote and the Dean became deserted.
+The earliest map of the parish, dated 1805, shows clearly that the two manors of Littlecote and the Grange were enclosed, while Stewkley Manor and Vauxes (or Fowlers) Manor still were open fields.
+Enclosure had occurred in the Manor of Littlecote early in the 16C, and not long after in most of the Manor of the Grange.
+As a result the hamlets of Littlecote and the Dean became deserted.
 Parliamentary Enclosure of the other two manors took place 1811-14.

 Following enclosure the landscape of the parish acquired its present character.
 In addition to the farmsteads along the village street new farms were built further out in the parish.
 Farming or farm labouring was the occupation of most village men until the Second World War.